MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/control-panel-overview.md

 ## Access MACP

-To launch MACP in the browser, enter **https://[your pool FQDN]/macp** or **https://admin.[your-domain].com**.
+To launch MACP in the browser, enter **https://&lt;pool-FQDN&gt;/macp** or a configured simple URL such as **https://admin.&lt;your-domain&gt;.com**.

-## Retrieving data in functionalities from Old to New Control Panel through cmdlets
+## Accessing data from tabs unavailable in MACP through cmdlets

-The MACP includes commonly used functionalities and covers most of the needs of the organization.
-There are a few functionalities from Old Control Panel that are unavailable in MACP.
-However, the MACP provides for access of those functionalities through PowerShell-related cmdlets.
-For more information on the functionalities that can be access through the cmdlets, see the table in the **Client** section, below.
+The MACP includes commonly used tabs which cover most of the needs of the organization.
+There are a few tabs from old Control Panel that are unavailable in MACP.
+However, there is an option for the user to avail the functionalities of those tabs through PowerShell cmdlets.
+For more information, see the table below.

 ## Client